navidrastegani/sscm_to_intune/Force_enrol_to_intune.md

-# Mass Enrolling Hybrid Azure AD Joined Devices into Intune (After SCCM Agent Uninstallation) - Comprehensive Guide
+# Mass Enrolling Hybrid Azure AD Joined Devices into Intune (After SCCM Agent Uninstallation) - Guide

 ## Introduction

 This document provides a detailed, step-by-step guide to automatically mass enroll your hybrid Azure AD joined Windows devices into Microsoft Intune after successfully uninstalling the System Center Configuration Manager (SCCM) agent.
 This transition moves device management from SCCM to Intune, enabling modern, cloud-based management.
-This comprehensive guide is designed to be instructive and minimize potential issues during the migration process.
+This guide is designed to be instructive and minimize potential issues during the migration process.

 In addition to the automated enrollment script, this document now includes a PowerShell function, `Reset-IntuneEnrollment`, for advanced troubleshooting and manual re-enrollment of devices if needed.
 This function is not intended for automated mass deployment but is a valuable tool for administrators.